Location: Troia, Portugal

 Housing will be in the urban center at Tróia, at a 10 minute-drive from the site, in well equipped apartments.
 Students will share rooms divided by gender with bunk beds (no more than 4 students per room).
 Sheets and towels will be provided.
 Internet will be available.
 There will be a common living/dining room where breakfast and dinner will take place.

-All meals are included in the program fee.
+All meals are included in the program fee, except for those on Sundays.
 Breakfast and dinner will be prepared or provided at home and lunch will be at the canteen of the touristic resort, except during fieldtrips where meals will be lunch bags or at restaurants.
 A mid work snack will be provided at the site.
 In the beginning there will be a special welcome lunch and a farewell dinner at the end.

 ÉTIENNE, R., MAKAROUN, Y. et MAYET, F. (1994) – Un grand complexe industriel à Tróia (Portugal).
 Paris: Éd. de Boccard.

 PINTO, I. V.; MAGALHÃES, A. P.; BRUM, P. (2010) - Ceramic assemblages from a fish-salting factory in Tróia (Portugal).
 In Rei Cretariae Romanae Fautorum Acta 41.
 Bonn, p.
 529-537.

 PINTO, I. V.; MAGALHÃES, A. P.; BRUM, P. (2012) – Un dépotoir du Ve siècle dans l’officine de salaisons 1 de Tróia, Portugal.
 Rei Cretariae Romanae Fautores Acta 42.
 Bonn, p.
 397-406.